 Dr Athanassios Gouglas

 I am currently conducting extensive research work on three areas.
 First, the circulation of legislators in parliaments, the extent to which it happens and the reasons why, as well as its effects on policy outcomes.
+The focus of this research is on Asian, African and Latin American legislatures.
 Second, I also study political advisers, in particular their policy roles and their interactions with public servants and ministers, in order to understand the way they shape public policy.
-I have a book monograph in contract with Edward Elgar with the provisional title 'Political Advisers: A Global Introduction'.
+The focus of this research is on countries of the Anglo-American, Napoleonic, Nordic and Westminster administrative traditions.
+I have a book monograph in contract with Edward Elgar with the provisional title 'Political Advisers: Democracy Fighters, or Unaccountable Dark Masters?'.
 Finally, I am also interested in knowledge utilisation, in particular the use of policy relevant information by public servants and policy makers in the core executive.
+My focus here is on the EU and the UK.